 He wrote what he saw and knew and experienced, his entire life chronicled in the plays and poems that survive.
 Exceptionally well-educated and destined for the law—matriculating at the then-rowdy Gray’s Inn—De Vere was familiar with the convoluted details of Hales v.
-Petit, the legal argument reflected and refracted in an exchange in Hamlet between the First Gravedigger and Second Gravedigger.
-This section is generally cut from modern performances because it seems incomprehensible—until we know the context and that the written reports of this legal case were available only in old French).
+Petit, the legal argument reflected and refracted in an exchange at the opening of Act V in Hamlet, between the First Gravedigger and Second Gravedigger.
+This section is generally cut from modern performances because it seems incomprehensible—until we know the context.
+At the time, the written reports of this legal case were available only in old French.

 The seventeenth Earl of Oxford, De Vere, traveled throughout Italy and peppered many of his great plays with names and characteristics of people he met, places he saw, dialects he heard; weaving in details of festivals, modes of transportation, political situations, and customs unique to Venice, Messina and Naples in 1575.

 He was an intimate of one of the greatest courts of the Renaissance and his word-portraits of Dudley, Burghley, and even Elizabeth show up in his plays.
 The queen was a supporter, but he tried her patience with his brooding brawling personality, often resulting in lawsuits and once, in murder charges.
 Flawed as a man? yes.
 But never bland.
 Rich and deep and complex enough to have added immeasurably to our language and the understanding of our souls.